-A user Profile is a collection of personal data associated to a specific user.
+A user Profile is a collection of personal data associated with a specific user.
 If you use a user ID to log in Windows 7, you will have a profile created by the system that is dedicated to you.
 No one else but the users who have the admin rights can access them.
-It’s a probably the most important data you are care about when using a windows computer.
+It’s a probably the most important data you care about when using a windows computer.

 Other than documents, pictures, or videos, a user profile also has a series of folders that stores some important data for specific applications.
 For example, Microsoft Outlook stores many settings, configuration files under AppData folder.
-Because of that, I often need to access those folders to either troubleshoot or copy over the settings.
-And most of the time, it wasn’t so easy because these folders are set to hidden by default.
+Because of that, I often need to access those folders to either troubleshoot or copy the settings.
+And most of the time, it wasn’t so easy because these folders are set to hide by default.
 But here is a quick trick that I found and used to have saved so much my time.

 Make sure you include both “%” symbol at the front and the end, as it’s the symbol that tells the system to go into the folder you specified.